zeromq/jeromq/README.md

 The JeroMQ [translations of the zguide examples](src/test/java/guide) are a good reference for recommended usage.

-(Note that the Java examples in the [zguide](http://zguide.zeromq.org) itself are out of date and do not necessarily reflect current recommended practices with JeroMQ.)

 ### Documentation

 For API-level documentation, see the